-The purpose of the Angel Investment Program is to attract and encourage the placement of investment dollars into early-stage, innovative companies throughout Illinois.
-The investment dollars provide these companies with much needed access to working capital to further their growth and success in our state.
-The Angel Program is allocated $10 million in tax credits annually, from 2011-2016.
+The Illinois Angel Investment Credit Program attracts and encourages investment dollars into early-stage, innovative companies throughout Illinois.
+Investments provide these companies with much needed access to working capital to further their growth and success in our state.
+The Program is allocated $10 million in tax credits annually, from 2011 through 2016.
 Tax credits are awarded on a first-come, first-served basis.
-The Department of Commerce and Economic Opportunity administers the Angel Program.

-The Angel Program offers a tax credit to qualifying claimants in an amount equal to 25% of the claimant’s investment made directly in a qualified new business venture. *Made simply, if an investor places $100,000 into an eligible program qualified business, they would receive a $25,000 tax credit.
+Offers tax credits to qualifying claimants in an amount equal to 25% of the claimant’s investment made directly in a qualified new business venture. *If an investor places $100,000 into an eligible business, they would receive a $25,000 tax credit.
 While the tax credit may not exceed the taxpayer's Illinois income tax liability for the taxable year, the credit may be carried forward for up to 5 years following the excess credit year.
 Potential Angel investors must adhere to the following requirements:

-- Investment must be invested into a registered qualified new business venture. *Investments occurring prior to a business’s eligibility with the Angel program are ineligible to receive a tax credit.
+- Must invest in a registered qualified new business venture. *Investments occurring prior to a business’s eligibility with the Angel program are ineligible to receive a tax credit.

-- The maximum amount of an investment that may be used toward the credit is $2,000,000 per investment.
+- Maximum investment amount used toward tax credit is $2,000,000 per investment.

-- The tax credit cannot be sold or otherwise transferred to another person or entity.
+- Tax credits cannot be sold or otherwise transferred to another person or entity.

-- Only equity investments are eligible for the tax credit.
-Convertible notes will not be accepted until it converts to equity, but it must convert in the same calendar year.
+- Only equity investments are eligible for tax credits; convertible notes not be accepted until it converts to equity, but must convert in same calendar year.
 Exceptions are Simple Agreement for Future Equity (SAFE) Agreements.
 If you wish to use this agreement, it must follow the approved template, which can be found here under "Investor applications and forms."

-- Must include proof that funds were transferred to the Qualified New Business Venture, documentation from the Qualified New Business Venture that the investment was made (documentation that states the type of equity investment) and proof that the funds were received from the Qualified New Business Venture.
-In addition, the agency may request additional documentation.
+- Must include proof that funds were transferred to Qualified New Business Venture, documentation from Qualified New Business Venture that investment was made (documentation states type of equity investment) and proof that funds were received from Qualified New Business Venture.
+Department may request additional documentation.

 Investor applications and forms:

-Businesses desiring the qualified new business venture status must register for each taxable year in which they desire to be a qualified new business venture (QNBV).
-Businesses seeking eligibility with the Angel Program must satisfy the following requirements:
+Businesses must register for each taxable year in which they desire to be a qualified new business venture (QNBV).
+Businesses seeking eligibility with the program must satisfy the following requirements:

 - Principally engaged in innovation

-- Has fewer than 100 employees upon submitting initial application
+- Fewer than 100 employees upon submitting initial application

 - At least 51% of employees located in Illinois